 Lionel Messi, a human sand-timer slowly running out

-His goal in the 2nd leg against Chelsea is the fastest he has ever scored for club or country.
+His goal in the second leg against Chelsea is the fastest he has ever scored for club or country

 Lionel Messi is a petulant schoolkid.
 He pulls away chairs as defenders are about to sit down, hides all their pencils before the maths test and gives them tie-days so suffocatingly tight they can only be resolved with a pair of scissors.

 He is carefree and ruthless; you can't give him detention because that means you'd have to catch him first.